Moray (Scottish Parliament constituency)

 Moray (/ˈmʌri/ MURR-ee; Moray; Moireibh or Moireabh) is a county constituency of the Scottish Parliament covering most of the council area of Moray.
 It elects one Member of the Scottish Parliament (MSP) by the first past the post method of election.
 Under the additional-member electoral system used for elections to the Scottish Parliament, it is also one of eight constituencies in the Highlands and Islands electoral region, which elects seven additional members, in addition to the eight constituency MSPs, to produce a form of proportional representation for the region as a whole.
 The seat was first created for the 2011 Scottish Parliament election, and covers parts of the former seats of Inverness East, Nairn & Lochaber and Ross, Skye & Inverness West.

-The seat has been held since 2006 by Richard Lochhead of the Scottish National Party.
-Lochhead won the seat in a by-election held following death of the previous incumbent, Margaret Ewing of the SNP, from breast cancer.
+The seat has been held since 2026 by Laura Mitchell of the Scottish National Party.
+It was previously held by Richard Lochhead who won the seat in a by-election held following death of the previous incumbent, Margaret Ewing of the SNP, from breast cancer.

 Electoral region

-The Moray constituency is part of the Highlands and Islands electoral region; the other seven constituencies are Argyll and Bute, Caithness, Sutherland and Ross, Inverness and Nairn, Na h-Eileanan an Iar, Orkney, Shetland and Skye, Lochaber and Badenoch.
+The Moray constituency is part of the Highlands and Islands electoral region; the other seven constituencies are Argyll and Bute, Caithness, Sutherland and Ross, Inverness and Nairn, Na h-Eileanan an Iar, Orkney, Shetland Islands and Skye, Lochaber and Badenoch.
 The region covers most of Argyll and Bute council area, all of the Highland council area, most of the Moray council area, all of the Orkney Islands council area, all of the Shetland Islands council area and all of Na h-Eileanan Siar.